Khanak-Guptaa/JobMatcher/README.md

 - Machine Learning Embeddings
 - Git & GitHub

-## My Contribution
-- Worked on data preprocessing and preparation for model input
-- Assisted in implementing similarity-based matching logic
-- Collaborated with team members on experimentation and evaluation
-- Used GitHub for version control and team collaboration

 ## Repository Structure
 - `notebooks/` – Jupyter notebooks for experimentation and model logic
 - `data/` – Datasets used for testing and evaluation
 - `embeddings/` – Generated vector representations

 ## Note
-This repository represents a hackathon prototype and focuses on demonstrating the core idea and workflow rather than production deployment.
+This repository represents a hackathon prototype and focuses on demonstrating the core idea and workflow.